mccutchen/ghavm/README.md

   > Git object payload.
 When selecting a SHA, you should verify it is from the
   > action's repository and not a repository fork.

-- For a good overview of potential attacks enabled by unpinned action versions and a walkthrough of various other ways to manage pinned action versions, see [Pinning GitHub Actions for Enhanced Security: Everything You Should Know][step-sec] from StepSecurity.
+- See [Pinning GitHub Actions for Enhanced Security: Everything You Should Know][step-sec] from StepSecurity for a good overview of potential attacks enabled by unpinned action versions, plus an walkthrough of various other ways to manage pinned action versions.

-- And take a look at Wiz's [guide to GitHub Actions security hardening][wiz-sec], which includes an overview of recent high-profile GitHub Actions-based supply chain attacks, some of which may have been mitigated by immutably pinned action versions.
+- See Wiz's [guide to GitHub Actions security hardening][wiz-sec] for recent concrete examples of high-profile GitHub Actions-based supply chain attacks, some of which may have been mitigated by strictly pinned action versions.

-### Version pinning does not solve every problem
+### Strict version pinning is not a panacea

-While pinning the action versions to immutable commit hashes is a critical step in securing GitHub Actions workflows, it does not perfectly mitigate the risks.
+While strictly pinning the action versions to immutable commit hashes is a critical step in securing GitHub Actions workflows, it does not perfectly mitigate the risks.

 In particular, per [the Wiz hardening guide][wiz-sec]: